Student Bill of Rights

 Students have the following rights in the classroom:

-• A. The right to take reasoned exception to the views offered in any course of study;
+• The right to take reasoned exception to the views offered in any course of study;

-• B. The right to protection through orderly procedures against prejudiced or capricious academic evaluation;
+• The right to protection through orderly procedures against prejudiced or capricious academic evaluation;

 ARTICLE VI